-But it was thanks to the song, "The Charleston" by James P. Johnson, from the Broadway show "Running Wild" that solidified The Charleston as a dance craze.
+The Charleston became a national dance craze thanks to James P. Johnson's titular song, "The Charleston," which was featured in the Broadway show "Running Wild."
 White audiences embraced the dance and soon Charleston marathons and dance contests were everywhere!
 Even the term "flapper" refers to the way in which participants would flap their hands in the air while dancing the Charleston.
 The rocking steps of the Charleston also influenced modern swing dance and inspired other popular dances like the "mashed potato" in the 1960s.